- Home

 Why this course?

-This MSc Electrical Power & Energy Systems recognises the need for skilled graduates to address the world’s major issues in electrical energy and power systems.
-It offers an integrated programme focusing on:
+This MSc recognises the need for skilled graduates to address the world’s major issues in electrical power and energy systems.
+It offers an integrated programme that delivers advanced-level traditional power engineering subjects, complemented by a range of modules that are critical to the management of a modern energy system.

 What you’ll study